-Every PsycTESTS record includes a test profile with dozens of descriptive fields such as test name, summary, construct measured, permission, and reliability.
+Every APA PsycTests record includes a test profile with dozens of descriptive fields such as test name, summary, construct measured, permission, and reliability.

-The full-text test can be found as a linked PDF in about half of PsycTESTS records.
+The full-text test can be found as a linked PDF in about half of APA PsycTests records.

-Some PsycTESTS records also include an additional link for supporting documentation.
+Some APA PsycTests records also include an additional link for supporting documentation.

 These are a few of the types of Supporting Documentation that can help you administer a test or analyze the data gathered: